Useful timestamps

 timestamps will be equal to null

 , because there is no previous visit before the first visit.
-In case a visitor comes for the first time within your subscription, but has been seen within another subscription, lastSeenAt.subscription
+In case a visitor comes for the first time within your application, but has been seen within another application, lastSeenAt.subscription

 will be null